-Firstly, it should be mentioned that portable hot tubs don’t necessarily cost as much as they, well, cost.
-This is because a hot tub can add value onto the overall selling price of your home.
+First, it should be mentioned that portable hot tubs don’t necessarily cost as much as they, well, cost.
+It can add value onto the overall selling price of your home.

-The chances of fully recouping the money you spent on your tub are low, but if done cleverly a large portion of your investment will be returned to you.
+The chances of fully recouping the money you spent on your tub are small, but if done cleverly a significant portion of your investment will be returned to you.

-Placement of a hot tub is very important when considering its financial return in terms of home value increase.
-You’ll find that placing tubs in secluded outdoor areas of a garden or in central entertaining areas generally works best for resale value increases.
+Placement of a hot tub is important when considering its financial return regarding home value increase.
+You’ll find that placing tubs in secluded outdoor areas of a garden or in center of entertaining areas works best for resale value increases.

 Also, hot tubs are likely to add a greater value portion onto home sales in colder climates where they outrank swimming pools in demand.